dodona-edu/dodona-edu.github.io/en/guides/teachers/ufora/README.md

 # Dodona and Ufora

 ::: warning UGent-only
-This page is specifically about the combination of Dodona with Ufora, the online learning environment of Ghent University.
+This page is specifically about integrating Dodona with Ufora, the online learning environment of Ghent University.
 :::

 Since the academic year of 2020-2021, it is possible to add Dodona exercises and exercise series to the content tool of Ufora.
 Students who open such link are automatically signed in with their UGent account.
 In a later phase, we will integrate with the score module of Ufora.
 This will allow sending the result of a submitted solution to Ufora.